albertopeam/clean-architecture/README.md

 ### <u>Promise</u>
 * Problem:

-One of the most commnon pitfalls of developers who use asynchronous frameworks is callback hell.
+One of the most commnon pitfalls which developers who use asynchronous APIS can find is callback hell.
-Sometimes the nature of the libraries or the framework that we use instigate us to nest async code.
-At the start maybe we can manage it, but when the system become more and more big it will be a problem because the code will be complex to read and understand.
+Sometimes the nature of the APIS that we use instigate us to nest async code.
+At the start maybe we can manage it, but when the system becomes bigger and bigger it will become a problem because the code will be too complex to read and test.
  ```swift
 func fetchData(callback:Callback){
     let url = URL(string: urlString)